What is copyediting?

 Why can’t I just check my own work?

-Reading your own work thoroughly is certainly a good idea.
-However, the author is usually too familiar with the content to objectively review it.
+Reading your own work thoroughly is certainly a good idea, but the author is usually too familiar with the content to objectively review it.
 In a battle between what the brain expects to read and what the eyes actually see, it is usually the brain that wins.

 Also, spelling and grammar checking software is far from infallible and can fail to spot a multitude of errors and inconsistencies that a professional editor will identify.

 Do you only work with science and engineering documents?